HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * Benefits need to be confirmed
 * CPC: URM cost savings
+* consider AWS use for vast distribution via TW, cocnstent with Jeremy's goals
 * Discuss the reasons for Changes (Deltas) that should trigger "Alerts".
 * This should likely link to DgH to start and then DocsH
 * Preparing this file for sharing with CPC & NAMMU members.